Ughu/learngitGabrielM/README.md

 Learning git at DE30

 Yes, this was the workaround we had to do because azure was not working at all.

+Trying to have some conflicts developing remote and local.